Skip to main content

 Journey to Incrementalia Game Cover

-Journey to Incrementalia is a single player role playing game.
+Journey to Incrementalia is a single player hack and slash game with fantasy, mystery and dark fantasy themes.
 It was developed by Adam Travers and was released on October 23, 2024.
 It received positive reviews from players.

 In Journey to Incrementalia, become a necromancer willing to climb to unspeakable heights of power to reach the treasures of Incrementalia, lost city of legend.
 Raise an army of infernal minions to destroy the walls that stand in your path.
 Explore a massive tree of skills and unlock new minions, spells and abilities.
 Experiment with freedom, skills can be reset at any time.
 Gather…